PRFM

 A subgrid model for star formation and effective equation of state

-This year saw completion of an extensive simulation study calibrating the parameters in our pressure-regulated, feedback-modulated (PRFM) star formation rate (SFR) theory covering a wide range of galactic environments (Kim et al., 2024) and (Kim et al., 2023).
-The survey employed the TIGRESS numerical framework and provides fits for feedback yield (used in the SFR prediction) and effective velocity dispersion (equivalent to an equation of state, EOS) ; these are chosen as calibration variables because they can be robustly measured in cosmological simulations even at coarse resolution.
-We submitted a paper (Jeffreson & Ostriker, 2024) presenting results from global galaxy simulations of both disk- and bulge-dominated systems using the GalactISM framework; these global simulations were used to validate the PRFM theory hypotheses (thermal and vertical dynamical equilibrium) and extend subgrid model calibrations.
-We also submitted a paper (Hassan et al., 2024) in which we post-processed outputs from the IllustrisTNG cosmological simulations to compare the native-TNG SFRs with PRFM predictions, also assessing what cosmological resolution is required for employing the PRFM-resolved vs. the PRFM-unresolved subgrid model formulation for setting the SFR.
-We explored the impact of this model on cosmological simulations in a post-processing approximation (Hassan et al., 2024).
+An extensive simulation study calibrated the parameters in our pressure-regulated, feedback-modulated (PRFM) star formation rate (SFR) theory covering a wide range of galactic environments (Kim et al., 2024) and (Kim et al., 2023).
+The survey employed the TIGRESS numerical framework and provides fits for feedback yield (used in the SFR prediction) and effective velocity dispersion (equivalent to an equation of state, EOS); these are chosen as calibration variables because they can be robustly measured in cosmological simulations even at coarse resolution.
+A paper (Jeffreson et al., 2024) presents results from global galaxy simulations of both disk- and bulge-dominated systems using the GalactISM framework; these global simulations were used to validate the PRFM theory hypotheses (thermal and vertical dynamical equilibrium) and extend subgrid model calibrations.
+A further paper (Hassan et al., 2024) post-processed outputs from the IllustrisTNG cosmological simulations to compare the native-TNG SFRs with PRFM predictions, also assessing what cosmological resolution is required for employing the PRFM-resolved vs. the PRFM-unresolved subgrid model formulation for setting the SFR.
 Because the PRFM model has higher star formation efficiency (SFE) at higher density and pressure while the native-TNG model has nearly constant SFE, we expect implementation of the PRFM SFR model in next-generation LtU cosmological simulations will lead to significant enhancements of star formation at high redshift, consistent with recent JWST observations.
-We have also worked with the Cosmological Modeling Working Group to implement the PRFM-resolved subgrid model, and we have been testing an implementation of PRFM-unresolved in isolated galaxies.
+We have also worked with the Cosmological Modeling Working Group to implement the PRFM-resolved subgrid model, and we have been testing an implementation of PRFM-unresolved in isolated galaxies (Burger et al., 2025).

 References